Connecting Through Storytelling

 Location:, Roger Williams University, Bristol, Hosted by the RWU Film Production Club

-Two locations: March 30-April 1, The Mary Tefft White Cultural Center at the RWU Library; April 2nd: Global Heritage Hall, GH01
+Locations: April 7-11th, The Mary Tefft White Cultural Center at the RWU Library Global Heritage Hall, GH01

 Time: Vary (see above)